The True Story of Monkey Island Florida

-Monkey Island is one of the most unique sights along Florida’s Nature Coast.
-A small island in the Homosassa River, easily seen from the Homosassa Riverside Resort, Monkey Island began as a solution to a sticky problem in neighboring Weeki Wachee, Florida.
+Monkey Island Florida is one of the most unique sights along Florida’s Nature Coast.
+A small island in the Homosassa River, easily seen from the Homosassa Riverside Resort⑴, Monkey Island began as a solution to a sticky problem in neighboring Weeki Wachee, Florida.

-Thousands of people come to see the island and marvel at the antics of the monkeys who live there each year.
+Thousands of people come to see Monkey Island and marvel at the antics of the monkeys who live there each year.
 What many people don’t know is that the island itself came to be in the Homosassa River as the result of a misunderstanding, and the monkeys were originally put on the island to keep them out of mischief.

 In the 1960’s, the Norris Cattle Company sent Mr. Furgason to Africa on business.
 The Norris Cattle Company was a huge owner of area lands and used some of those parcels to mine for phosphate and limestone.
 They employed Mr. Furgason.